vedang/vedang.me/components/content/resources/content/tools/tabfs-and-automation.md

 draft: false
 ---

-Hello all!
+Hello reader!
 This is a short update about the very cool [TabFS](https://omar.website/tabfs/), which is a browser extension that maps your open tabs to the filesystem using Fuse.
 Think `/proc` but for the browser.
 This is an excellent idea, because now I can run all the tools that I am already familiar with on my tabs!

 As I was reading through the TabFS page (linked above), I thought to myself: "this is so much RC energy!".
-So I checked, and lo and behold, @\*\*Omar Rizwan (he) (W'13)\*\* is an RC Alum :D
+So I checked, and lo and behold, Omar Rizwan is an RC Alum :D

 ## Why I wanted something like TabFS {#why-i-wanted-something-like-tabfs}